CubeVic/My_notes/docs/CCTV/wireshark.md

 ## How to use filters

-On the top of the top panel we will have a field, we can input some filters in this panel, filters will help us to find a specific message between two IPs or a specific message that use a specific protocol.
+On the top of the top panel, we will have a field.
+We can input some filters in this panel, filters will help us to find a specific message between two IPs or a specific message that uses a specific protocol.

 ![Wireshark](Images/wireshark_007.png){: .center}